deepj/inv/Readme.md

 curl http://localhost:3000/user -H 'Authentication: Token ACTUAL_TOKEN_HERE'
 ```

-In case the token does not match the api must return a `401 Unauthorized` status.
+In case the token does not match the API must return a `401 Unauthorized` status.
 In case the user is found, it must return:

 ```
 {